Reading time: 7 min.

 This is just the beginning.
 Most patients are only starting to see results around this time, so the hair may look and feel frizzy, thin, or soft.
 As the hair matures, it will gain the same texture as the rest of your hair, helping it blend in for a natural finish.

-7-12 months after hair transplant
+What to expect 7-12 months after hair transplant

 More and more of your transplanted hairs are now beginning to grow, creating a thicker head of hair that’s indistinguishable from your original growth.
 If you wear your hair long, it will take some time for these new hairs to catch up with the rest.
-But people with shorter hair should now start to see their new hairs blending seamlessly with their existing hair.
+But people with shorter hair should now start to see their new hair blending seamlessly with their existing hair.

-Before hair transplant and 7 months after surgery (FUE, 800 grafts)
+Before hair transplant and 7 months after surgery (FUE, 800 grafts

-Before hair transplant and 8 months after surgery (FUE, 1200 grafts)
+Before hair transplant and 8 months after surgery (FUE, 1200 grafts

-Before hair transplant and 9 months after surgery (FUE, 1800 grafts)
+Before hair transplant and 9 months after surgery (FUE, 1800 grafts

-Before hair transplant and 10 months after surgery (FUT, 1600 grafts)
+Before hair transplant and 10 months after surgery (FUT, 1600 grafts

-Before hair transplant and 11 months after surgery (FUE, 2700 grafts)
+Before hair transplant and 11 months after surgery (FUE, 2700 grafts

 Before hair transplant and 12 months after surgery (FUE, 800 grafts)